 Pitcher Jon Deeble played on the Australian team in the 1985 Intercontinental Cup, 1988 Olympics and 1993 Intercontinental Cup.
 He later went on to be a minor league manager and hitting coach.
 He managed for years in the Australian Baseball League.
 He also managed the Australian squad at the 2000 and 2004 Olympics, leading the team to a silver medal in the latter Games.
 Deeble was Australia's skipper, as well, in the 2001 Baseball World Cup, 2005 Baseball World Cup and 2006 World Baseball Classic.
-Deeble guided the Australian team to a 6th-place finish in the 2007 Baseball World Cup, their highest finish ever in a Baseball World Cup.
+Deeble guided the Australian team to a 6th-place finish in the 2007 Baseball World Cup, their highest finish ever in a Baseball World Cup to that point.
 Deeble managed Australia again in the 2009 World Baseball Classic with former MLB players Graeme Lloyd and Pat Kelly among his coaches.
+He also has managed Australia in the 2009 Baseball World Cup, 2011 Baseball World Cup (a 5th-place finish, their best yet in a World Cup), 2013 World Baseball Classic and 2017 World Baseball Classic Qualifiers.

 Year-By-Year Minor League Managerial Record